melezhik/SparrowCI/reporters.md

 More detailed explanation:

-Reporter will add a comment containing a pipeline build link to related Bugzilla bug.
+* Reporter adds a comment with a build http link to the related Bugzilla bug

-Optionally if a build has succeeded and a commit message contains `close!` string, reporter closes the bug.
+* If a build has succeeded and a commit message contains `close!` string, the bug is closed

-Bugzilla bug number is set in commit message with "bug: number" pattern.
+* Bugzilla bug number is set in commit message with `bug: number` pattern

-Access to Bugzilla rest api is set via `BUGZILLA_RESTAPI_KEY` Sparrow [secret](https://github.com/melezhik/SparrowCI#secrets-management).
+* Access to Bugzilla rest api is set via `BUGZILLA_RESTAPI_KEY` [secret](https://github.com/melezhik/SparrowCI#secrets-management)

-Secret should be added to the account of a user that owns pipelines.
+Secret should be added to the account of a user who owns pipelines.